awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ecs-service.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `EnableExecuteCommand`  <a name="cfn-ecs-service-enableexecutecommand"></a>
-Whether or not the execute command functionality is enabled for the service\.
+Determines whether the execute command functionality is enabled for the service\.
 If `true`, the execute command functionality is enabled for all containers in tasks as part of the service\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `HealthCheckGracePeriodSeconds`  <a name="cfn-ecs-service-healthcheckgraceperiodseconds"></a>
-The period of time, in seconds, that the Amazon ECS service scheduler should ignore unhealthy Elastic Load Balancing target health checks after a task has first started\.
+The period of time, in seconds, that the Amazon ECS service scheduler ignores unhealthy Elastic Load Balancing target health checks after a task has first started\.
 This is only used when your service is configured to use a load balancer\.
 If your service has a load balancer defined and you don't specify a health check grace period value, the default value of `0` is used\.
-If your service's tasks take a while to start and respond to Elastic Load Balancing health checks, you can specify a health check grace period of up to 2,147,483,647 seconds\.
+If your service's tasks take a while to start and respond to Elastic Load Balancing health checks, you can specify a health check grace period of up to 2,147,483,647 seconds \(about 69 years\)\.
 During that time, the Amazon ECS service scheduler ignores health check status\.
 This grace period can prevent the service scheduler from marking tasks as unhealthy and stopping them before they have time to come up\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)